Sunday May 19, 2013

 Movie Review: Frances Ha (2013)

-Near the end of “Frances Ha,” Frances does exactly this.
-She began the movie living with her best friend Sophie (Mickey Sumner), but then there were spats and accusations and anger.
-Sophie became engaged to Patch (Patrick Heusinger) and moved to Japan, while Frances, an aspiring dancer, with few friends, less money, and nowhere to live, had her dreams shot down.
-But by this point in the movie, Sophie has broken up with Patch and moved back to New York, while Frances is making a go with second-tier dreams.
-Her former dance company hires her for office work and she gets a gig choreographing young dancers on the side.
+Near the end of “Frances Ha,” Frances gets exactly this.
+She begins the movie living with her best friend Sophie (Mickey Sumner), but then there are spats and accusations and anger.
+Sophie becomes engaged to Patch (Patrick Heusinger) and moves to Japan, while Frances, an aspiring dancer, with few friends, less money, and nowhere to live, has her dreams shot down.
+By the end, Sophie has broken up with Patch while Frances is making a go with second-tier dreams.
+Her former dance company hires her for office work and she gets a gig choreographing young dancers.
 This evening is her debut as a choreographer.
 It goes well.
 Unlike almost everything else in the movie for Frances, it goes well.
 At the reception afterwards, the director of her dance company, Colleen (Broadway star Charlotte d’Amboise), is in the midst of telling Frances how impressed she is with Frances’ original, inventive choreography.
 She sounds it, too.
 She means it.
 And Frances?
 She looks across the room … toward Sophie … and Sophie looks her way … and they’re sharing something … even though Frances is basically ignoring Colleen, whose voice gets more and more distant in Frances’ head.
 And in my head I’m screaming, “No!
 You idiot!
 This is your moment.
 Don’t give it over to Sophie!”
 But she does.
 Because that’s what Frances does.
 She cares too much about Sophie and too little about everyone else in the world.

 I don’t get the acclaim for this movie.
 People keep calling it the bastard child of Woody Allen and “Girls.”

 If the movie is like “Girls” it’s because it’s about girls, in New York, today, and it has Adam Driver in it.
 He plays a kind of lothario here.
-His character is more interesting in “Girls.”
+His character in “Girls” is more interesting.

 Lobster scene anyone?